JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-04/schedule-builds-on-netlify/index.md

 ---
 title: "Schedule builds on Netlify"
 description: "Scheduling tasks is a common need in software development.
 With my Hugo blogs, I needed such a task to automate the publishing workflow of my articles."
-image: images/2024-04-10-running-recurring-function.jpg
+image: images/2024-04-10-a-clock-in-the-hand-of-someone.jpg
-imageAlt: "Running recurring function"
+imageAlt: "A clock in the hand of someone"
 date: 2024-04-10
 categories:
   - Web Development